Accessing QuickBooks with Entity Framework

 Entity Framework is an object-relational mapping framework that can be used to work with data as objects.
-While you can run the ADO.NET Entity Data Model wizard in Visual Studio to handle generating the Entity Model for yourself, this can put you at a disadvantage if there are changes in your data source or if you want more control over how the entities operate.
-In this article we will demonstrate a Code First approach to accessing your QuickBooks Data using the RSSBus ADO.NET Provider.
+While you can run the ADO.NET Entity Data Model wizard in Visual Studio to handle generating the Entity Model, this approach, the model-first approach, can put you at a disadvantage if there are changes in your data source or if you want more control over how the entities operate.
+In this article you will complete the code-first approach to accessing QuickBooks data using the CData ADO.NET Provider.

-Even though this article uses the QuickBooks Data Provider, the exact same procedure outlined below can be used with any RSSBus ADO.NET Data Providers to access data through Entity Framework.
+The procedure outlined below can be used with any CData ADO.NET Data Providers to access data through Entity Framework 6.
+See the help documentation for a guide to using the model-first approach.

 <connectionStrings>